About the King Center

-For nearly a quarter of a century, the Brevard Symphony Orchestra has been the Orchestra-in-Residence at the King Center for the Performing Arts.
+For over a quarter of a century, the Brevard Symphony Orchestra has been the Orchestra-in-Residence at the King Center for the Performing Arts.

 The Maxwell C. King Center for the Performing Arts opened its doors in 1988.
 Since that time, it has had a profound impact on the cultural and artistic landscape of Brevard County and Central Florida.
 The need for a performing arts center in Brevard County had been apparent for many years.
 Periodically, task forces were formed to try to garner the necessary funds, but each time the costs were deemed prohibitive and the idea was abandoned.